Florida Slip and Fall on Property Attorneys

 - Trespassers.
 This is the category where many premises liability cases fall apart, as it can be difficult to prove an owner had prior knowledge of the visit.
 Things get a little more complex when children enter the picture, however, as there is such a thing as reasonable care if the property owner should have known that younger people might enter the premises uninvited.

-One of the difficult things about Florida slip and fall accidents on property is that there is also a reasonable expectation of caution on the part of the visitor.
+One of the difficult things about Florida slip and fall accidents on the property is that there is also a reasonable expectation of caution on the part of the visitor.
 This is especially true in icy conditions, for instance, or in an area of a restaurant where soft drinks are served.
-In cases where the liability for an accident may be shared, Florida law designates what is called comparative fault.
+In cases where the liability for an accident may be shared, Florida law designates what is called a comparative fault.
 Essentially this is a practice whereby the responsibility of the plaintiff and owner are assessed as percentages of the whole.
 For instance, if a slip and fall resulted in $10,000 in damages and the plaintiff’s liability was 10%, he or she may only collect $9,000, or 90% of the total.

 No matter what the circumstances surrounding your slip and fall on Florida property, it is essential to work with experienced attorneys who can guide you through the legal process.
 Please don’t hesitate to contact the Jacksonville slip and fall property attorneys of Farah & Farah today for a free consultation.
 We can help you recover the full and fair settlement you deserve in the wake of that accident.